Lakemonsters2635/MonsterVision5/README.md

 |`anchor_masks`| Json of lists of indices for YOLO masks |
 |`iou_threshold`| Intersection over Union threshold for YOLO masks |
 |`confidence_threshold`| Minimum confidence for output detection |
 ### `mappings` contains label names.
 `mappings` is a json of a list of labels
 | Field | Description |
 | --- | --- |
 |`labels`| A list of class names |
 ### Remaining fields in `nn.json`
 | Field | Description |
 | --- | --- |
 |`version`| Neural network version number, has no effect |
 ## How to toggle the camera server
 1. Open command prompt
-2. `ssh pi@wpilibpi` or `ssh pi@wpilibpi.local`
+1. `ssh pi@wpilibpi` or `ssh pi@wpilibpi.local`
-3. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable
+1. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable
-4. `sudo nano /boot/mv.json`
+1. `sudo nano /boot/mv.json`
-5. Change the `'showPreview'` key to `false` or `true` depending on whether or not you need it
+1. Change the `'showPreview'` key to `false` or `true` depending on whether or not you need it
-6. Restart MonsterVision
+1. Restart MonsterVision
 How to Restart MonsterVision:
 1. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and go to Vision Status
-2. Click the red Kill button
+1. Click the red Kill button
 IF KILL/TERMINATE doesn't seem to work then you have to go into htop and SIGKILL the main MonsterVision4.5.py:
 1. Open command prompt
-2. `ssh pi@wpilibpi` or `ssh pi@wpilibpi.local`
+1. `ssh pi@wpilibpi` or `ssh pi@wpilibpi.local`
-3. Go to [the wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable
+1. Go to [the wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable
-4. `htop` in terminal to view all processes
+1. `htop` in terminal to view all processes
-5. Click on the `python3 ./MonsterVision4.5.py` (should be in green)
+1. Click on the `python3 ./MonsterVision4.5.py` (should be in green)
-6. Type `fn+f9` and then '9' to execute the SIGKILL command to kill the process
+1. Type `fn+f9` and then '9' to execute the SIGKILL command to kill the process
-7. Hit enter to execute the command
+1. Hit enter to execute the command
 ## How to Disable Network Adapters for Competition
 Laptop network wifi needs to be disabled for competition.
 Also secondary ethernet besides the one on the adapter for hardwiring needs to be disabled
 1. Type `windows+r` to open up Windows command Runner
-2. Run `ncpa.cpl`
+1. Run `ncpa.cpl`
-3. Disable Wifi and any secondary ethernet connector (likely the highest number adapter)
+1. Disable Wifi and any secondary ethernet connector (likely the highest number adapter)
 ## How to do remote development on Pi
 Create a git repo and have it synced with GitHub.
 Commands may need to be ran through `sudo`
 ### Edit code through Pi:
 1. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable
-2. Open VSCode
+1. Open VSCode
-3. Navigate to Remote Explorer extension on left-hand menu
+1. Navigate to Remote Explorer extension on left-hand menu
-4. Make sure the dropdown menu at the top has `Remotes (Tunnels/SSH)` selected
+1. Make sure the dropdown menu at the top has `Remotes (Tunnels/SSH)` selected
-5. Under `SSH`, select the desired server (probably wpilibpi) and open in current window or new window by clicking on icons next to server name
+1. Under `SSH`, select the desired server (probably wpilibpi) and open in current window or new window by clicking on icons next to server name
-6. Enter password multiple times in the top menu bar
+1. Enter password multiple times in the top menu bar
-7. Click on the Explorer icon in far top-left corner in VSCode
+1. Click on the Explorer icon in far top-left corner in VSCode
-8. Enter password (if needed)
+1. Enter password (if needed)
-9. Click Open Folder and hit enter to select the default directory (probably /home/pi)
+1. Click Open Folder and hit enter to select the default directory (probably /home/pi)
 ### How to transfer initial repo from laptop to pi:
 Assume local repo is in c:/dev/MonsterVision5
 Assume /home/pi/MonsterVision5 exists and is empty Assume wpilibpi.local is the server you want to push code to
 1. Open Command Prompt
-2. Type `scp -rp c:/dev/MonsterVision5/. pi@wpilibpi.local:/home/pi/MonsterVision5/` (If this doesn't work, use Admin Command Prompt)
+1. Type `scp -rp c:/dev/MonsterVision5/. pi@wpilibpi.local:/home/pi/MonsterVision5/` (If this doesn't work, use Admin Command Prompt)
 ### How to transfer updated code to computer and GitHub from Pi:
 1. Ensure all saves have been committed on remote server
-2. ssh into remote server
+1. ssh into remote server
-3. Zip up contents of MonsterVision file using `zip -r <name of zip file to be created> <directory you want to zip>`
+1. Zip up contents of MonsterVision file using `zip -r <name of zip file to be created> <directory you want to zip>`
-4. Get laptop IP it from `ifconfig` or `ip a` on Linux laptop or `ipconfig` on Windows laptop
+1. Get laptop IP it from `ifconfig` or `ip a` on Linux laptop or `ipconfig` on Windows laptop
-5. From the pi: `scp -p <name zip file> <host user name>@<laptop ip>:<directory where you want it on laptop>`
+1. From the pi: `scp -p <name zip file> <host user name>@<laptop ip>:<directory where you want it on laptop>`
-6. Unzip on laptop
+1. Unzip on laptop
-7. Copy into MonsterVision5 directory connected to GitHub on laptop (overwriting in the process)
+1. Copy into MonsterVision5 directory connected to GitHub on laptop (overwriting in the process)
-8. Commit and push to GitHub
+1. Commit and push to GitHub
 ### OLD STEPS (for transfer of updated code):
 1. Ensure all saves have been committed on remote server
-2. ssh into remote server
+1. ssh into remote server
-3. Zip up contents of MonsterVision file using `zip -r <name of zip file to be created> <directory you want to zip>`
+1. Zip up contents of MonsterVision file using `zip -r <name of zip file to be created> <directory you want to zip>`
-4. Run `ipconfig` on the laptop computer and find the correct ip address (will make more specific later)"legacy command`scp -rp pi@wpilibpi.local:/home/pi/MonsterVision5/. c:/dev/MonsterVision5/`"
+1. Run `ipconfig` on the laptop computer and find the correct ip address (will make more specific later)"legacy command`scp -rp pi@wpilibpi.local:/home/pi/MonsterVision5/. c:/dev/MonsterVision5/`"
-5. sudo scp -rp /home/pi/MonsterVision5/. <pc ip address>:c:/dev/MonsterVision5/6.
+1. sudo scp -rp /home/pi/MonsterVision5/. <pc ip address>:c:/dev/MonsterVision5/6.
 Open VSCode7.
 Git pull and push as required
 ## How to change model used
 1. Open command prompt
-2. `ssh pi@wpilibpi` or `ssh pi@wpilibpi.local`
+1. `ssh pi@wpilibpi` or `ssh pi@wpilibpi.local`
-3. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable
+1. Go to [wpilibpi.local webserver](http://wpilibpi.local/) and change it to writable
-4. Type `cd ./<path to MonsterVision>/models`
+1. Type `cd ./<path to MonsterVision>/models`
-6. Type `sudo cp ./<desired model .json file> /boot/nn.json`
+1. Type `sudo cp ./<desired model .json file> /boot/nn.json`
-7. Type `mv ./<latest best.blob> ./<appropriate name for .blob given season>`
+1. Type `mv ./<latest best.blob> ./<appropriate name for .blob given season>`
-8. Type `sudo nano /boot/nn.json`
+1. Type `sudo nano /boot/nn.json`
-9. Add between lines 6 and 7 (6.5) `"blob": "<chosen appropriate name given season>", `
+1. Add between lines 6 and 7 (6.5) `"blob": "<chosen appropriate name given season>", `
+## How to fix XLINK_DEVICE_UNBOOTED (or something like that) error
+2 choices:
+1. Flip the supposedly reversible USB C on the camera Y splitter
+1. One of the USB C cables is broken and it is probably the one going from the data terminal of the Y splitter to the pi